andrelandgraf/laravel-docker/README.md

 Make sure ESLint is enabled: `File > Settings > Languages & Frameworks > JavaScript > Code Qualitity Tools > ESLint` to receive the warnings within the IDE.

+**Enable EditorConfig**

+The file .editorconfig describes project wide rules for code styles.
+Make sure you have the Plugin EditorConigh installed and enabled.
+1. File > Settings > Plugins > look for EditorConfig and install it.
+2. File > Settings > Editor > Code Style > Enable EditorConfig support

 ## Start Dev Environment